Marketing for Photographers in 2024

 27. Host a contest or a giveaway

 Try to use this method to get more followers whether that’s on your email list or on your social.
 You can give away your services or pair up with a small business or photography business to cross-promote on social media and watch those numbers grow.
 I personally recommend getting people on your email list when possible.
-This ensures that you’re photography marketing efforts go directly to them without any issues from the algorithm.
+This ensures that your photography marketing efforts go directly to them without any issues from the algorithm

 28. Get into guest posting